jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 > "The blood remembers..."

-The following are the opening lines of a poem by the minstrel Blind Harry titled, <i>The Wallace</i>—which is archived by [The Gutenberg Project](https://www.gutenberg.org/files/49580/49580-h/49580-h.htm).
+The following are the opening lines of a poem by the minstrel Blind Harry titled, <i>The Wallace</i>—archived by [The Gutenberg Project](https://www.gutenberg.org/files/49580/49580-h/49580-h.htm).

 Here's the <b>Modern-English</b> version as translated by ChatGPT: